Njelele Shrine: Discovery and improvement

-A different version of the oral tradition states that the shrine was founded in the Matobo hills when the Great Zimbabwe experienced a religious squabble.
-During this dispute a breakaway group of traditional priests deserted Great Zimbabwe and established the Mwari cult in Matobo.
-Afterwards, several other cult centers including Zhilo and Dula were also established in the vicinity.
+A different version of the oral tradition states that the shrine was founded in the Matobo (Matovha) hills when the Great Zimbabwe experienced a religious squabble.
+During this dispute a breakaway group of traditional priests deserted Great Zimbabwe and established the Mwari (Mwali) cult in Matobo(Matovha).
+Afterwards, several other cult centers including Zwalo and Dula were also established in the vicinity.
 Similar traditional institutions were in existence in the south-western parts of Zimbabwe, among the Venda and Kalanga people.
 Therefore, in the 19th century, priests were selected from Venda and Kalanga families who were deeply engrossed in the Mwari cult tradition.